The importance of a care home contract

-The contract will be between the care home provider and whoever is paying for the care.
-There are three likely scenarios for payment.
+The contract will be between the care home provider and whoever is paying the care fees.
+There are three likely scenarios:

-- Self-funding: if the person you’re caring for is paying for their own care, the contract will be between them and the care home.
+- Self-funding If you’re paying for your own care, the contract will be between you and the care home.

-- Local-authority payment: if the local authority is funding your family member’s care, the contract will be between the local authority and the care home.
+- Local-authority payment If the local authority is arranging and funding your care, the contract will be between the local authority and the care home.
 In this situation, you should still ask for a copy of the contract and raise any questions you have about what it covers.

-- Shared payment If the local authority is part-funding the care but someone else is paying a top-up fee to the care home, there will be two contracts.
-One between whoever is paying the top-up and the local authority, and another between the local authority and the care home.
-Our information about third-party top-up fees gives more details about these contracts.
+- Shared payment If the local authority is part-funding the care but someone else is paying a top-up fee to the care home, there will be two contracts – one between whoever is paying the top-up fee and the local authority, and another between the local authority and the care home.
+See our information on care home top-ups for more details about these contracts.

 What should the contract cover?

-the cost of care, including the notice period for any increases
+- full details of fees, including the notice period for any price increases

-what is and isn’t covered by the care home insurance
+- what is and isn’t covered by the care home’s insurance

-the terms of cancellation of the contract, both on your part and on that of the care home, including the required notice period
+- the terms of cancellation of the contract, both on your part and the care home’s, including the required notice period

 Checking your contract

-A contract should be written in clear, simple language so that it’s easy to understand.
-It should avoid the use of complicated legal jargon or confusing, ambiguous terms.
-Important information should be explained in full up front and not hidden in the small print.
+The contract should be written in clear, simple language so it’s easy to understand.
+It should avoid complicated legal jargon or confusing, ambiguous terms.
+Important information should be explained in full upfront and not hidden in the small print.

 If you’re still confused, or unsure about what an element of the contract means, consider consulting a solicitor.